miguelcorralesg/miguelcorralesg.github.io/_pages/about.md

 Hello everyone  and welcome to my personal website :smiley: :v: !

-I am a **Ph.D. student** in the Earth Science and Engineering Program at King Abdullah University of Science and Technology (KAUST).
-My research focuses on  `reservoir characterization` with the help of `deep generative modeling` for subsurface imaging applications.
-Hopefully, I will try to incorporate `uncertainty quantification` along those lines.
+I am a **Ph.D. candidate** in the Earth Science and Engineering Program at King Abdullah University of Science and Technology (KAUST).
+My research specializes in `uncertainty quantification` for `reservoir characterization`, leveraging the power of `Machine Learning`.

-My research aims to tackle the challenges to bridge deep learning and subsurface imaging.
-My knowledge comprehends `deep learning`, `deep generative modeling`, `uncertainty quantification `, `fluid flow in porous media`, `percolation theory`, and `inverse problems`.
+My work focuses on bridging the gap between ML and subsurface imaging to address key challenges in the field.
+My expertise spans `Machine Learning`, `Geophysics`, and `Petroleum Engineering`.

 <!-- I have demonstrated outstanding academic achievement and am highly collaborative in my research by tackling challenges to bridge deep learning and subsurface imaging.
 My knowledge comprehends `deep learning`, `deep generative modeling`, `uncertainty quantification `, `fluid flow in porous media`, `percolation theory`, and `inverse problems`. -->